Zoltikrys/zoltikrys.github.io/_projects/2021-08-18-shorter-new-moon-armour-skirt.md

 ## Shortens the length of the skirt on the New Moon Armour

+This was the second mod I made for The Witcher 3, I imported one of the models into Blender and edited the mesh to resemble a mod I had seen previously but was since deleted.

 Shortens the length of the skirt on the New Moon Armour so that it resembles an untucked shirt
 ![](/assets/images/new-moon-img.png)